monirul-islam-47/release_SlideMan_v1/docs/gemini_scripts/founders_briefcase/UXUID.md

 | **List Item Appearance** | When new items are added to a list (e.g., search results), they should stagger in with a slight upward fade. `animation-delay` based on item index. |
 | **Drag & Drop** | The dragged element should become semi-transparent (`opacity: 0.7`).
 A "ghost" of the item follows the cursor.
 Drop zones should highlight with an inset blue glow on hover. |
 | **Progress Bars** | The fill should animate smoothly to its new value, not jump instantly.
 Use a CSS transition on the `width` property. |

+---

+## 8. Immersive Interface Principles

+The PrezI interface is toggleable to promote a focused user experience.

+### Default State
+- The application launches with both the left (Keywords) and right (Assembly) sidebars collapsed.

+### UI Elements
+- A persistent, vertical handle/icon will be visible on the far left and far right edges.
+- These handles will have a subtle hover effect and a soft pulse animation when their respective panels contain new or relevant information.

+### Interaction
+- Clicking a handle will trigger a smooth, animated slide-in of the corresponding sidebar, pushing the main content area to resize.
+- The animation will adhere to the standard duration (0.4s) and easing curve (cubic-bezier(0.16, 1, 0.3, 1)).

+---

+## 9. System States & Empty States

+### Loading States
+- All content areas (e.g., the Slide Library grid) that load data asynchronously will display a "skeleton loader" UI.
+- This UI will mimic the shape and layout of the final content and feature a subtle, shimmering animation.
+- This provides a better perceived performance than a generic spinner.

+### Empty States
+- Any view that can be empty (e.g., no search results, an empty assembly) will display a helpful message, a relevant icon, and a clear call-to-action.
+- Example: An empty Assembly panel will display "Click slides in the library to start building your presentation."

 This Design System provides a comprehensive, rule-based foundation to ensure that the PrezI application is not only functional but also a beautiful, cohesive, and delightful experience, perfectly matching the high-quality vision from the mockups.